 This isn’t rocket science; you’ve seen movies before.
 This is essentially the same thing, but here are some good to knows about viewing films at each venue.

-The Capitol Theater is simple.
+The Capitol Theatre is simple.
 Bring cash.
 The concession only accepts cash.
 There is an ATM on site but avoid those fees and plan ahead.
 This theatre has also been known to be cool.
 Bring a sweater if desired.

 NACC, like Capitol Theatre, also only accepts cash, so if you want that glass of wine, bring the paper stuff.